Defective Tire Lawyer

 Drivers trust that their tires will safely transport them every time they get behind the wheel.
-Tires are crucial component parts of a motor vehicle; and, when manufactured correctly, drivers can trust they will not fail; however, this is not always the case with tire defects.
+Tires are crucial component parts of a motor vehicle; and, when manufactured correctly, drivers can trust they will not fail.
+However, this is not always the case with defective tires.
 According to the National Highway Traffic Safety Administration, tire-related accidents were responsible for 738 fatalities during the 3.2 trillion miles traveled on roads across the country in 2017.

 Common Tire Defects

 A number like 3.2 trillion traveled miles puts into perspective the work tires must be capable of performing, and this should be reflected in every aspect of their design and manufacturing.
 If you look closely at a tire, you will see grooves or tread that allow a tire to maintain control on the road and can aid in quickly stopping a vehicle by grabbing the road.
 While tread might look insignificant to the whole of the tire the materials and design allows the tire to function properly and allows the driver to maintain control of the vehicle.
 The materials used to manufacture tires also act as protective layers and prevent the tire from separating or deteriorating, rendering the tire ineffective.
 When a tire blows out while driving, vehicle occupants and everyone around them on the road are in immediate danger.

 The most common causes of tire failure include: